Runaway Traveller

 This post contains affiliate links.
 Booking through these links generates a small commission for me at no extra cost to you — in this case it actually gives you a discount!
 Thanks for your support.

-What an Holafly eSIM does
+How does an Holafly eSIM work?

 But it’s such a luxury to arrive in a new country and be able to just tap a few buttons in your phone settings to get miraculous access to the internet.